Transcript

 It guides you through different topics, including depression, schizophrenia and dementia, as well as forensics and eating disorders.
 Each section contains information and a variety of tasks, questions and work-based activities to help you put your learning into practice.

-Please note: This workbook was produced by the Midlands Mental Health Clinical Pharmacists Network and is approved by the College of Mental Health Pharmacy.
+Please note: This training package has been produced by the Midlands Mental Health Clinical Pharmacists Network.
 Please be aware that CPPE does not maintain control over the accuracy and currency of this programme.

 Why should I do this assessment?